-The Academic Success Center (ASC) ensures that all information obtained from students or other sources is considered confidential and secured in locked cabinets.
+Student Success ensures that all information obtained from students or other sources is considered confidential and secured in locked cabinets.
 Neither disability nor the use of accommodations is noted on a student’s transcripts.
 According to Oglethorpe’s Maintenance and Disposal of Student Records Policy, we destroy any filed documentation after a student has no longer been enrolled at Oglethorpe for at least 5 years.

-- Disability related documents created by the ASC will not be released to an outside third party without the written consent of the student (FERPA).
+- Disability related documents created by AS will not be released to an outside third party without the written consent of the student (FERPA).

 - Disability related documents obtained from a third party (i.e. medical records, diagnostic reports) will only be released to the student with the appropriate written authorization.

-- The ASC may charge a fee for copying records.
+- AS may charge a fee for copying records.

-- Students have the right to review the contents of their files with an ASC staff member.
+- Students have the right to review the contents of their files with an AS staff member.

 - Disability records are retained for seven years from the last date of attendance.
 After seven years, these records are shredded.